Wonder, Learn, Grow… Volunteer!

 Yew Dell has a dedicated group of volunteers with a large range of skills that help at special events or in day to day activities.
 We would love to have you join our group of wonderful volunteers!

 Whatever your skills or experience, we have a project that could use your talent.
 Coming out to volunteer is a great way to meet new people, learn more about gardening, or develop a new skill.
 Yew Dell provides a beautiful outdoor setting to work in individually or as a group.
 We have opportunities that are great for novice gardeners, Master Gardeners, or even those who are not blessed with a green thumb.

 March – November between 9am – 12pm.

-- New Volunteers Welcome: Volunteer Orientations are scheduled the second Thursday of every month from 5-6pm.
+- New Volunteers Welcome: Volunteer Orientations are scheduled on second Saturdays March-November from 9am-10am.
 Click here to sign up for Orientation.

 - Training and materials are provided for all positions.
 Keep in mind if you are working outside that you will want to wear comfortable shoes and might want to wear something you don’t mind getting a little dirty.